View the full details of our 2009 Best Solar Practice award.Download Now

 Up to 25000 installations will be supported by a 'RHI Premium Payment' from August 2011 to assist in covering the purchase price.
 Certain criteria are needed for eligibility of he payments.
 These include, technologies spread fairly across Great Britain, how well the home is insulated according to the Energy Performance Certificate and agreement on the household carrying out the monitoring that is needed.
 Participants will need to provide feedback on the performance of the equipment when in use, in return for the payment.

 There are different RHI tariffs for domestic and non-domestic buildings and the Premium payments are work out based on the purpose of the solar energy unit.
 Please see the official site guide to the Renewable Heat Incentive to find out more about the RHI.
-Also take a look at the energy saving trust site for additional information.
+You can also take a look at the energy saving trust site for additional information or check out our infographic to help explain RHI.

 Call us today on 0845 838 2477 or contact us via the website for full information on how you can benefit and to find out if you are eligible.
 The RHI started in July 2011 and systems installed from October 20, 2010 will be eligible.